Skip to main content

 All path testing

-All path testing helps find out all the possible executable paths and faults in a particular code by using the source code.
+All path testing helps find out all the possible executable paths and faults in a code by using the source code.

 Experience-Based Techniques